Testing for Changes in Kendall's Tau: Previous Proposals

 The other popular nonparametric correlation measure, Spearman's rho, which is often considered alongside Kendall's tau, is defined as Pearson's linear correlation of the ranks of the data.
 It can be written as

 where $R_n(X_i)$ denotes the rank of the $i$th observation $X_i$ among $X_1,\ldots,X_n$, likewise $R_n(Y_i)$.
 The population version of Spearman's rho, $s = 12 E\left(F_X(X) F_Y(Y)\right) - 3$, is also a function of the copula.
 Generally, Kendall's tau and Spearman's rho have similar statistical properties.
-See, e.g., \citet[][Chap.~5]{nelsen:2006} for details on their relationship. \citet{croux:2010} compare both with respect to robustness and efficiency at the normal model and arrive at the conclusion, that in both respects their performance is comparable, but Kendall's tau is slightly favorable. \citet*{wied:dehling:vankampen:vogel:2013} propose a non-parametric, robust change-point test for constant correlation for strongly mixing sequences that is closely related to Spearman's rho.
-They consider the test statistic \be \hat{T}_{s,n} = \max_{1 \le k \le n} \frac{k}{\sqrt{n}} | \hat{s}_k - \hat{s}_n|, \quad \mbox{where } \quad \hat{s}_k = 12 n^{-3} \sum_{i=1}^k R_n(X_i) R_n(Y_i) - 3 - 12/n, \quad 1 \le k \le n. \ee The proof of its convergence is based on an invariance principle for the multivariate sequential empirical process \citep{rueschendorf:1976, segers:2012, buecher:volgushev:2013}.
+See, e.g., \citet[][Chap.~5]{nelsen:2006} for details on their relationship. \citet{croux:dehon:2010} compare both with respect to robustness and efficiency and arrive at the conclusion, that in both respects their performance is comparable, but Kendall's tau is slightly favorable. \citet*{wied:dehling:vankampen:vogel:2013} propose a nonparametric, robust change-point test for constant correlation for strongly mixing sequences that is closely related to Spearman's rho.
+They consider the test statistic \be \hat{T}_{s,n} = \max_{1 \le k \le n} \frac{k}{\sqrt{n}} | \hat{s}_k - \hat{s}_n|, \quad \mbox{where } \quad \hat{s}_k = 12 n^{-3} \sum_{i=1}^k R_n(X_i) R_n(Y_i) - 3 - 12/n, \quad 1 \le k \le n, \ee along with a suitable long-run variance estimator in the same vein as $\hat{\sigma}^2_{\tau,n}$ in (\ref{eq:D.hat}) above.
+The proof of its convergence is based on an invariance principle for the multivariate sequential empirical process.
 Despite the mentioned practical parity of Kendall's tau and Spearman's rho, this test has a low efficiency compared to our Kendall's tau based test (see Section \ref{sec:sim.res}).
 The reason lies in the usage of $R_n(\cdot)$ instead of $R_k(\cdot)$ in (\ref{eq:s_k}).
-Spearman's rho is asymptotically equivalent to a $U$-statistic of order 3, see \citet{moran:1948}, and an asymptotic analysis of the related test statistic
+Recently, \citet{kojadinovic:quessy:rohmer:2016} proposed a new constancy test for Spearman's rho which fixes this drawback and has therefore considerably higher power.
+Spearman's rho is asymptotically equivalent to a $U$-statistic of order 3, and an asymptotic analysis of the related test statistic

 by means of $U$-statistics theory is mathematically much more involved.
 Since Spearman's rho, on the other hand, exhibits no pronounced advantage over Kendall's tau, we do not pursue this further here.
 Finally, we note that both estimators require a comparable computing effort.
 Both can be computed in $O(n \log n)$ time.
 Simple algorithms to compute the test statistics require $O(n^2)$.